jamesshade/time/README.md

 * Representing Date as a case class containing a year, month and a day
 * Representing Time as a case class containing a Long - milliseconds since the Epoch UTC.

-The functionality in the classes is intentionally thin.
-I'll add functionality as it's needed.
-For now easy conversion to Joda and JDK classes is provided.
+* Avoid cluttering these classes with unnecessary concerns.
+For example, conversion to Joda is provided in a separate Conversions object (JDK conversions perhaps to follow).

-The second is more tricky:
+The second intention is more tricky, but some points are:

 * Time has no concept of chronology or time zone.
 It's an instant in time with a clear definition.
-Two times are equal if they represent the same instant (unlike Joda instants, which embed a date time and aren't considered equal even if they represent the same instance - see the differences between equals and isEqual methods in Joda DateTime).
+Two times are equal if they represent the same instant (unlike Joda instants, which embed a date time and aren't considered equal even if they represent the same instant - see the differences between equals and isEqual methods in Joda DateTime).
+The only place we assume anything about chronology or timezone is in the "toString" method (with displays an ISO8601 version of the Time in the ISO chronology with UTC timezone).

-* Date necessarily has to have a chronology to be meaningful.
-Date represents a date in the ISO chronology.
-However it has no concept of time zone.
-A date is just that - a representation of a day/month/year date.
+* Date has no concept of time zone.
+A date is just that - a representation of a day/month/year date in the ISO chronology unattached to any particular location (unfortunately the concept of a "date" has no meaning without chronology - in our case we use the chronology to validate the values in the Date upon construction).

 * Any conversions or calculations that are timezone dependent require the zone to be provided, and are generally methods on the Zone class (aside from some specific cases - such as the "today" method on Clock).
 There is no "default" or "local" timezone to confuse things - the developer must be specific.